-If you stop your vehicle and then leave the engine idling for long periods of time, we recommend that you do one of the following:
+If you stop your vehicle and leave the engine idling for long periods, we recommend that you do one of the following:

-- Open the windows at least 1 inch (2.5 centimeters). - Set your climate control to outside air.
+- Open the windows at least 1 in (2.5 cm). - Set your climate control to outside air.

-STARTING A DIESEL ENGINE -6.7L DIESEL
+STARTING A DIESEL ENGINE